tux75at/openWB_T-Display-S3/README.md

 This code is based on the openWB_OLEDDisplay https://github.com/MartinRinas/openWB_OLEDDisplay and https://github.com/Xinyuan-LilyGO/T-Display-S3 (factory).

 # Configuration
-You need to enter SSID, PW and IP of openWB in [a relative link](include/config.h).
+You need to enter SSID, PW and IP of openWB in [include/config.h](include/config.h).

 This is not finished yet, basic functions are implemented, the look of the GUI will be changed.